alpha912/ArkID/README.md

 - [API Reference](./docs/api) (coming soon)
 - [User Guides](./docs/guides) (coming soon)

 > The documentation will be expanded as development proceeds.
-The project is currently seeking funding through the Sovereign Tech Fund.
+The project is currently seeking funding through various channels and will be open-sourced in phases.

 ## Website
 [https://arkid.researchark.eu/](https://arkid.researchark.eu/)